We all have goals in life that we want to achieve, but sometimes it’s hard to know if you’re on the right path.

 Nobody wants to wake up one day and discover that their life has been wasted; which is why we must make the most of our development efforts in every opportunity given to us today.

-Deciding what actions need to take place for us to make significant progress towards our goals is often the hardest part of pursuing greatness within ourselves.
+Deciding what actions need to take place for us to make significant progress toward our goals is often the hardest part of pursuing greatness within ourselves.

 As long as we include all of our goals in a PDP, and focus on them consistently, we will achieve more in life than if we didn’t have such a strategic plan.